20089582/civ-ipriot-smiley/knowledge_and_evidence.md

       i had to change the main.py from importing happy from happy to importing sad from sad and started using the sad() function i took the blink command from the happy class and put it into the sad class this nessesitated importing Time into the sad class to allow the time.delay function to work

 ### If It Walks Like a Duck…

   Previously, you implemented the blink functionality for the Sad smiley without utilizing the class `Blinkable`.
 Assuming you did not use `Blinkable` (even if you actually did), consider how the Sad smiley could blink similarly to the Happy smiley without this specific class.

   **1.** **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-      Blinkable is a abstract base class Because it inherits from abc and creates contract
+      Blinkable is an abstract base class (ABC).
+It inherits from `abc.ABC` and defines an interface or contract that subclasses must implement specifically the `blink()` method.

   **2.** **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-      Abstraction: an interface or abstract base class states what operations must exist while intentionally hiding how they are carried out, letting each concrete class supply its own implementation.
+      Abstract Base Class (ABC) or Interface: This type of class defines a contract or a blueprint of methods that concrete subclasses must implement, without providing a full implementation itself in the abstract class.

   **3.** **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

-      abstraction:
-      an interface focuses on what operations are available while deliberately hiding how they work exposing only the contract and protecting client from the implementation details
+      Abstraction: An interface focuses on what operations are available while deliberately hiding how they work.
+This exposes only the necessary contract to the user while keeping the complex implementation details hidden.

   **4.** **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-      Inheritance lets both subclasses Sad and Happy extend the abstract Blinkable base class and provide their own implementation of `blink()` this is considered polymorphism because the clients code can hold a Blinkable reference and call `blink()` without knowing which specific subclass instance it is.
+      Python uses "duck typing" which means that the suitability of an object is determined by the presence of certain methods and properties, rather than the actual type of the object.
+As long as the `Sad` class implements a `blink()` method Python allows it to be used wherever a blinkable object is expected even if it does not explicitly inherit from the `Blinkable` class.

   **5.** **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.